skiptoniam/ecomix/README.md

 ecomix is a package to implement statistical models on multivariate species data.
-Two main type of finite mixture models are available which either model at species level (Species Archetype Models) or site level (Region of Common Profile).
+Two main type of finite mixture models are available which group multivariate data at the species level (Species Archetype Models;
+using the `species_mix` functions) or site level (Region of Common Profiles; using the `regional_mix` functions).

 #### Installation

 <!-- `ecomix` version 1.0.0 can be install from cran using `install.package("ecomix")`. -->

-The `ecomix` development can be installed from GitHub using the `devtools` package:
+The development version of `ecomix` can be installed from GitHub using the `devtools` package:

 ``` r
 devtools::install_github('skiptoniam/ecomix')